 If you are interested in signing up to become a volunteer for NFTE Philadelphia, complete the online volunteer application.
 You can also contact Sylvia McKinney at email@example.com

-Our program model is classroom-based with entrepreneurship curricula that teach math and literacy skills in the context of building a business plan.
+Our program model is classroom-based with entrepreneurship curricula that teach math and literacy skills in the context of developing a business plan.
 Programs are rigorous, experiential, and vital to students’ futures, and volunteers from local businesses share their expertise in our classrooms.

-Our students come from low-income communities in major cities across the country, which are often plagued by crime, violence, and high drop-out rates.
-Conversely, NFTE instills hope and improves students’ lives through entrepreneurship education.
-We teach skills relevant to the real world, and motivate students to stay in school and learn.
-When they realize how math and reading and communication skills can make or break their own entrepreneurial venture, their vision of the world changes.
-They learn to recognize opportunities for success all around them.
+Our students come from low-income communities throughout the nation, which are often rife with crime, violence, and high drop-out rates.
+However, our entrepreneurship education program gives students hope and helps them improve their lives.
+We motivate students to stay in school and learn.
+When students realize how math, reading, and communication skills can make or break their own entrepreneurial venture, their vision of the world changes.
+They learn to recognize the opportunities for success all around them.